adinasarapu/adinasarapu.github.io/_posts/2019-01-06-blog-sc-rnaseq.md

 Run the above script as `sh sge.sh`
 To detach the screen session from the terminal use `control` + `a` followed by `d`
 To reconnect to the screen: `screen -R some_name`

+If the job is Eqw: Job waiting in error state
+`qstat -j jobid | grep error`

+If you understand the reason and can get it fixed, you can clear the error state with
+`qmod -cj jobid`

 **for Single Cell 5′ gene expression**